facebookresearch/detectron2/projects/DensePose/doc/TOOL_APPLY_NET.md

    * `bbox` - bounding boxes of detected persons;
    * `dp_segm` - segmentation masks for detected persons;
-   * `dp_u` - each body part is colored according to the estimated values of the U coordinate in part parametrization;
+   * `dp_u` - each body part is colored according to the estimated values of the U coordinate in part parameterization;
-   * `dp_v` - each body part is colored according to the estimated values of the V coordinate in part parametrization;
+   * `dp_v` - each body part is colored according to the estimated values of the V coordinate in part parameterization;
    * `dp_contour` - plots contours with color-coded U and V coordinates